 Dr. Robert E. Wold began his career at Riverview Medical Center as an associate of Red Bank Radiologists in June 1992.
 Dr. Wold served as the President of Red Bank Radiologists (RBR) from 2003 until 2015, Medical Director at Holmdel Imaging from 2003 till the present, and he was Chairman of the Department of Radiology from 2003 until 2014.
-From 2016 until the present, Dr. Wold has served as Vice Chair of the Department of Radiology at Riverview Medical center.
+From 2016 until the present, Dr. Wold has served as Vice Chair of the Department of Radiology at Riverview Medical Center.

 Dr. Wold grew up in Marlboro, NJ and graduated from the University of Virginia in 1982, followed by the University of Medicine and Dentistry/Rutgers Medical School in 1986.
-He completed his radiology residency and fellowship in body imaging at NY Medical College in Valhalla, NY.
+He completed his radiology residency and fellowship in Body Imaging at NY Medical College in Valhalla, NY.

 Frederick Zito, M.D.

-Dr. Frederick Zito began his carrier at Riverview Medical Center as an associate of Red Bank Radiologists in June 1997.
+Dr. Frederick Zito began his carreer at Riverview Medical Center as an associate of Red Bank Radiologists in June 1997.
 Dr. Zito serves as the Medical Director of Little Silver-HER Space since 2002.
 Born in Italy and

-raised in New Jersey, Dr. Zito is a second-generation Physician.
+raised in New Jersey, Dr. Zito is a second-generation physician.

 Nicholas Perosi, M.D.